-In the Myers-Briggs world of the internet, INFPs are seen as these daydreaming, fairy-like creatures who doodle away in their notebooks and sip nectar from bluebells.
-And while that sometimes is the case (minus the nectar), it certainly isn’t the entire picture.
+In the Myers-Briggs world of memes and viral one-liners, INFPs are portrayed as daydreaming, fairy-like creatures who doodle away in their notebooks and sip nectar from bluebells.
+While that sometimes is the case (minus the nectar), it certainly isn’t the entire picture.
 So, here are eight unexpected traits of the INFP personality type, attributes you may not expect us to possess.

 (What’s your personality type?
 We recommend this free personality assessment.)

 1. We’re only relaxed and easygoing about certain things.

 Now, I’m just going to put it out there: INFPs can be anxious people.
 Very anxious, in fact.
 We’re the type to get stressed and worried about everything and anything.
 But we can also be incredibly relaxed and easygoing about certain things that other people are most definitely not, like whether we’ll have a roof over our heads — hey, the nomadic lifestyle might be fun!